albertosdneto/albertosdneto/README.md

 I have had the opportunity and luck to work in different industries:
 - Software Development
 - Marine Engineering
-- 4+ years as a Physics Teacher
+- 4+ years as Teacher

 ---